nvda-es/devguides_translation/original_docs/w10addoninternals.md

 * Maps (maps.py): when using object navigation to examine a map, a tone will be played to indicate where things are located on the map.
 This is achieved by defining a custom handler for `event_becomeNavigatorObject` that'll take the coordinates of the object (in pixels) and play a tone, essentially emulating mouse coordinate beeps in NVDA.
 The app module also allows users to hear new locations when using street view to navigate the map, and this is done through handlers for live region changed event.
 * Mail (hxoutlook.py): when focused on messages list, one can use table navigation commands (Control+Alt+arrow keys) to review message headers.
 This is possible thanks to two things: headers are child objects of the message item, and because of this, `NVDAObjects.behaviors.RowWithFakeNavigation` class can be employed to add this functionality.
 * MSN Weather (microsoft_msn_weather.py): this app module, contributed by Derek Riemer, allows users to use up and down arrow keys to read forecast information, achieved by calling corresponding review cursor movement commands to move by line.
-* Skype (skype_app.py): this app module responds to name change events, useful for announcing new messages, as well as defining routines for Control+NVDA+number row to announce recent messages.
-How NVDA filters texts from messages is discussed below in UIA workarounds section.

 #### A note about modern keyboard